TESTIMONY OF THE DAY

 8. Here’s a true story–I started to pass on airline meals.
 I’ve had two flight attendants tell me “Good for you” in a very sincere way.
 One explained how she fasts while flying.
 This WILL happen to anyone that does your plan–you will find camaraderie in the oddest places.

 9. I have an ego and associated my willingness to try any local food with business success and whatever.
 That was totally in my head.
 There are just as many, if not more, people that I work with that have endeared themselves to me because I opted to jog along the oceanside rather than eat a local potato.

 10. Mentally, it was important for me to paint a picture quickly.
-After a couple days of seeing the mental shift and energy level, I tried consciously to act as though I was already there.
-What you helped me focus on was things like sleep, stress and reading.
-I was therefore making decisions from a positive place and not out of victim, sufferer, tired/cranky, etc..
+After a couple of days of seeing the mental shift and energy level, I tried consciously to act as though I was already there.
+What you helped me focus on was things like sleep, stress, and reading.
+I was, therefore, making decisions from a positive place and not out of a victim, sufferer, tired/cranky, etc..

 Anyway, Maria thanks for all your help and I’m looking forward to my own home stretch to my goal.
 Looking forward to trying even more of the recipes with my son who’s already asking me for your chocolate donuts!
 ‘Papa, Nutritious AND Delicious!’
 He’s one smart low-carb cookie!”

 Here’s is a yummy way to enjoy a relaxing Sunday morning.

 2 TBS Swerve (or a few drops of stevia glycerite)

 1/2 cup softened butter or coconut oil

 Preheat skillet.
 In a medium-sized bowl, mix the dry ingredients together.
 In a separate bowl, mix the wet ingredients together.
 Slowly mix the dry ingredients into the wet and mix until smooth.
 Makes 8 servings.